NurRobin/RobCorp/Master/Eras/Founding years/Cornelius' Coffins.md

+---
+tags:
+  - hidden
+---
-The Origin of what is now known as RobCorp
+The Origin of what is now known as [[RobCorp]]